I take this opportunity to mention the Watchtower study of today March 15 –

 in the previous life, even though I understand the sense of Romans 6:7.

-the basis for the resurrection helps us also to understand the basis for being
+the basis for it, helps us also to understand the basis for being

 judged after the resurrection.
 As you know, Paul explains that "through one man